Logo-jrhs

 Study Design: A cross-sectional study.

-Methods: The secondary analysis examined the 2022 Ghana Demographic and Health Survey, which analyzed 8811 respondents.
-The study used sexual violence as an outcome variable and marital status as an exposure variable.
-Meanwhile, five control variables were analyzed: age, marital status, education, employment, wealth, and recent sexual activity.
-The study employed binary logistic regression (significance level at p < 0.05) using IBM SPSS 21.
+Methods: The secondary analysis examined the 2022 Ghana Demographic and Health Survey, which included data from 8811 respondents.
+The study used sexual violence and marital status as outcome and exposure variables, respectively.
+Meanwhile, five control variables, including age, marital status, education, employment, wealth, and recent sexual activity, were analyzed in this study.
+Finally, the results were analyzed by binary logistic regression (P<0.05) using SPSS 21.

-Conclusion: The evaluation concluded that marital status was related to sexual violence against women among Ghanaian couples.
-Women who living in cohabitation with a partner were more likely than married women to experience sexual violence.
+Conclusion: The evaluation revealed that marital status was related to sexual violence against women among Ghanaian couples.
+Women living in cohabitation with a partner were more likely to experience sexual violence than married women.

 First Name